An orthogonality relation for GL(4,R): Bounds for the test function

-\begin{proof} As in the proof of Lemma~\ref{lem:shiftalpha1poles}, since $R$ is sufficiently large, for each of the Gamma factors involving $R$, no poles are crossed.
-For each of the terms $\frac{\Gamma(f(\alpha_2)-d)}{\Gamma(f(\alpha_2))}$ where the coefficient of $\alpha_2$ in $f(\alpha_2)$ is positive (i.e., either $\frac12$ or $1$), since the shift in $\alpha_2$ to is to the left, all of the poles of the numerator are canceled by corresponding poles of the denominator.
+\begin{proof} As in the proof of Lemma~\ref{lem:shiftalpha1poles}, we assume that $R$ is sufficiently large.
+Then for each of the Gamma factors involving $R$, no poles are crossed.
+Further, for reasons also described in that proof, each of the factors of the form is holomorphic in $\alpha_2$.
+Thus, in moving the line of integration in $\alpha_2$, only the term $\Gamma\(\frac{s_3-\alpha_2}{2}\)$ might contribute poles.